ChungHaLee/ChungHaLee/README.md

 Hi👋   I'm ChungHa.
-I'm a Master Student in Gwangju Institute of Science and Technology (GIST), South Korea.
+I'm a Ph.D Student in Gwangju Institute of Science and Technology (GIST), South Korea.

-By in the research field of HCI and Culture Technology,

-I am focusing on using technology to help people to enjoy & entertain their lives.

 ### 📚 Languages